USDA-ARS-GBRU/crossword/README.md

 # crossword
 A data-driven simulation language for the design of genetic-mapping experiments and breeding strategies

 Crossword utilizes the widely available results of next-generation sequencing data to create more realistic simulations and to simplify user input.
-The software was written in R, but simulations are written out in a simplified language that is converted to R prior to running.
+The software was written in R, but simulations are defined in a simplified language that is converted to R prior to running.
 A graphical user interface is available to facilitate your simulation description.

 ## Installation:
 0. Open a command prompt and run R by typing "R[enter]".
 Unless otherwise indicated, the following commands should be typed at the R prompt. "devtools" is required to install any package from github.
 If you do not have it, it can be installed by the following command: